Foundational unit, Intensive (Min. No. 8)

 - formulate pastoral practice strategies with this understanding in mind

-1500 word essay demonstrating a clear understanding of human development theory (20%); 1500 word seminar paper on one specific cultural understanding of the self (20%); 3000 word essay demonstrating how human development theory, and theological perspectives on the self, are relevant to a pastoral practice environment.
-(60%)
+Short essay focussing on the student demonstrating a clear understanding of human development theory 1500 words (20%); a seminar paper, written and presented, on one specific cultural understanding of the self, e.g. Vietnamese, Polynesian, Anglo-Celtic, Indian 1500 words (20%); an essay demonstrating how human development theory, and theological perspectives on the self, are relevant to a pastoral practice environment 3000 words (60%)

-Harter, Susan.
-Construction of the Self: Developmental and Sociocultural Foundations.
-New York: Guilford Publications, 2012.
+Harter, S. Construction of the Self: Developmental and Sociocultural Foundations.
+New York: Guilford, 2012.

 Kopas, Jane.
 Sacred Identity: Exploring a Theology of the Person.
 Mahwah, NJ: Paulist Press, 1995.

-Lerner, Richard M. Concepts and Theories of Human Development.
+Lerner, R. M. Concepts and Theories of Human Development.
 3rd ed.
 Mahwah, NJ: Lawrence Erlbaum, 1997.

 Loder, James E. The Logic of the Spirit: Human Development in Theological Perspective.
-Hoboken, NJ: Jossey-Bass Publishers, 1998.
+Hoboken, NJ: Jossey-Bass, 1998.

 Rogoff, Barbara.
-The Cultural Nature of Human Development Oxford: Oxford University Press, 2003.
+The Cultural Nature of Human Development.
+Oxford: OUP, 2003.

 Welker, Michael, ed.
-The Depth of the Human Person: A Multidisciplinary Approach.
-Grand Rapids, Michigan: William B. Eerdmans, 2014.
+The Depth of the Human Person.
+Grand Rapids, MI: Eerdmans, 2014.